RKMMods/-Non-ESX-LS-Radio-for-Mumble-Voip-/README.md

 # -Non-ESX-LS-Radio-for-Mumble-Voip-
 This is a LS-Radio for Mumble Voip translated to english and re-coded for non-esx.

+this is the original script which I made to non esx: https://github.com/cadburry6969/ls-radio-mumble

 RK Mods Rules and TOS

 Rules and TOS is Agreed to upon using/purchasing any product